 Great Uncle Archie.
 Grandfather Philip Edmond's brother.

-Born 30th December 1896 in East London, Eastern Cape, South Africa (thanks to a descendent for a copy of his birth certificate!), the youngest son (?) of Francis Arthur and Annie Jane Kelland
+Born 30th December 1896 in East London, Eastern Cape, South Africa (thanks to a descendent for a copy of his birth certificate!), the youngest son of Francis Arthur and Annie Jane Kelland.
+On 11 August 1898, just under two weeks before his father's death, Archibald Turner Kelland was baptised at St Peter's Church of the Province in East London.
+The "sponsors" at the baptism were his mother Annie Jane and someone called Elizabeth Sterling.
+They must have known Francis Arthur would not be around for long to raise their young son.

-Archie was the one who signed his brother's death certificate as 'saw body after death', and had to go through the trauma of knowing his brother had taken his own life.
+Archie was the one who signed his brother Philip's death certificate as 'saw body after death', and had to go through the trauma of knowing his brother had taken his own life.

-For six months before his death on 26th October 1951, he had been having heart problems and the cause of death, eventually quite sudden, was Coronary Thrombosis.
+Archie worked as a shipping clerk for Parry, Leon & Hayhoe Limited, but for six months before his death, on 26th October 1951, he had been having heart problems and the cause of death, eventually quite sudden, was Coronary Thrombosis.
+He was 54 years old.

 The same person who sent me a copy of his birth certificate sent me this beautiful picture: